augelloantonio/travel-around-milestone/README.md

 5. To delete an account, you can delete one of the testing account like the user "tester111111", click on the user name in the "discover users" page or from the "admin settings" page.
 6. On the right bottom of the page click on the "delete" button and follow the validation form.
 7. Check in the User List that the user was deleted.

+**4. Testing the registration/login form errors and user checks**
+1. Try to Log In with "admin" as username and "password" as password, you will get an error message
+2. Try to Log In with "annabelle" as username and "password" as password, you will get an error message
+3. Try to register with "admin" as username, you will get an error message
+4. Try to register with "admin@admin.com" as email, you will get an error message

 ### During development